-During 2019, we compensated our non-employee directors for their service as directors.
-Accordingly, Mr. Steinert, our Chief Executive Officer and Chairman, did not receive any additional compensation for his service as a director.
+During 2020, we compensated our non-employee directors for their service as directors.
+Accordingly, Mr. Steinert, our Executive Chairman and Chairman of our Board of Directors, did not receive any additional compensation for his service as a director.
+Mr. Trevisan, our Chief Executive Officer, was not appointed to our Board of Directors until January 2021, but if he had served as a director during 2020, he also would not have received any additional compensation for such service.

-The Compensation Committee periodically reviews the compensation of our non-employee directors and, as applicable, makes recommendations to the Board of Directors for its consideration of changes to our non-employee director compensation program.
-The Compensation Committee compares the compensation of our Board of Directors to compensation paid to non-employee directors of our compensation peer group.
+The Compensation Committee periodically reviews the compensation of our non-employee directors and, as applicable, makes recommendations to our Board of Directors for its consideration of changes to our non-employee director compensation program.
+The Compensation Committee compares the compensation of our Board of Directors to compensation paid to the non-employee directors of the companies in our compensation peer group.
 The Compensation Committee also considers the responsibilities we ask from the members of our Board of Directors along with the amount of time required to perform those responsibilities.